Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

 SELECT * FROM users WHERE username = 'admin' OR '1'='1' AND password = '$password';
 ```
 In this case, because '1'='1' always evaluates to true, the query returns all rows from the users table, effectively granting unauthorized access to the application as the admin user.

+**2. Blind SQL injection**
+- Blind SQL injection is a type of SQL injection attack that exploits vulnerabilities in web applications to steal data by asking the database a series of true or false questions

+**3. Boolean-Based Blind SQL Injection**
+- Boolean-Based Blind SQL Injection an attacker injects malicious SQL code to determine if their injected condition is true or false.
+- They do this by observing the application's behavior or responses, as the application typically does not directly display database error messages or query results to the user.

+**Prevention**
+- Avoid displaying detailed error messages to users
+- Input Validation

+**4. Time-Based Blind SQL Injection**
+- Time-Based Blind SQL Injection is a type of SQL injection attack where an attacker injects malicious SQL code into a vulnerable web application, introducing time delays in the application's responses.
+The attacker then measures the time it takes for the application to respond.

+**5. Out-of-Band SQL Injection**
+- Out-of-Band SQL Injection is a type of SQL injection attack where an attacker exploits a vulnerability in a web application to inject malicious SQL code that triggers external communication with a server controlled by the attacker

+**6. Union-Based SQL Injection**
+- Combines the results of multiple SELECT statements to fetch data from multiple tables as a single result set.

+**7. Second-Order SQL Injection**
+- Second-Order SQL Injection is a type of SQL injection attack where the attacker injects malicious SQL code into a web application, and the application stores the injected code in a database.
+The attack is executed later when the application retrieves and uses the stored data, leading to SQL injection vulnerabilities.

+**8. Time-Based Blind Second-Order SQL Injection**
+- In this attack, the attacker injects malicious SQL code that introduces time delays when executed, even though the results of the injection are not immediately visible.
+The delayed execution occurs at a later point in time when the application processes the injected data.

+**9. Content-Based Blind Second-Order SQL Injection**
+- In this attack, the attacker injects malicious SQL code into a web application, and the application stores the injected data in its database without immediate execution.
+The execution of the injected code occurs at a later point in time when the application retrieves and displays the stored data.

+**10. Error-Based SQL Injection**
+- The attacker intentionally injects malicious SQL code that causes the application to generate error messages containing valuable information.

 ## Insecure direct object references